-Few months ago Bangalore was upset with their beloved elected members (MLAs) because they were on a ‘study tour‘ to Argentina, Chile and Peru.
-At times we citizens jump to conclusions, we all thought they were wasting money.
-But now we learn they went for something good – they surely had something to bring back from Buenos Aires (Argentina).
+A few months ago Bangalore was upset with their beloved elected members (MLAs) because they were on a ‘study tour‘ to Argentina, Chile and Peru.
+At times we citizens jump to conclusions; we all thought they were wasting money.
+But now we learn they went for something good – they indeed had something to bring back from Buenos Aires (Argentina).
 According to the Bangalore Mirror article Buenos Aires shares the same problem as Bangalore – uncleared garbage!
 But I wonder if Bangalore inherited this garbage problem after our MLAs study tour.

 Last weekend Bangaloreans were thrilled to read that they may get free Wifi across the city but had to settle for living with garbage.
 Bangalore could become the second city in the world after Buenos Aires to get free Wi-fi.
 Some info from Wikipedia (as of today’s version),

 - Bangalore: Area 741 sq km, population 8.4 million.

 - Buenos Aires: Area 203 sq km, population 2.8 million.